SimonJCo/Final-Project/README.md

      -'SchoolsNeighborhoods' is the individual analysis notebook

 This repository uses public databases to find the "best" neighborhood in Pittsburgh via various submetrics.

+**Daniel Conclusion (Paste to FinalMetric)**
+The best neighborhoods in our final metric differs a fair bit from the list of neighborhoods by baseball compatibility, which makes sense given its relatively low weights.
+However, Southside flats and Southside slopes are relatively close, so it is surprising to see that difference between those two neighborhoods, were each is the best neighborhood in their metric.
+Personally, my favorite neighborhood is either downtown or squirrel hill north.
+Downtown did about average, and squirrel hill north did pretty well in our final metric, so I think the final metric is relatively agreeable.
+Having been to Southside slopes, I think it’s not a bad neighborhood at all (if not a bit hilly), and I think our final metric did a solid job of choosing the best neighborhood.